-This research group is interested in DNA recombination, mutation, and repair processes relevant to human health.
+This research group is interested in DNA recombination, repair, and mutation processes relevant to human health.
 Specifically, they are currently pursuing the following processes:

 - Resolution of replicated hairpin telomeres in the Lyme disease spirochete Borrelia burgdorferi and other pathogenic bacteria

-- Repair of phosphotyrosyl-DNA adducts formed by failed topoisomerase reaction in eukaryotic organisms
+- Repair of phosphotyrosyl-DNA adducts formed by abortive topoisomerase reaction in eukaryotic organisms

 - DNA mutation by cytosine deamination catalyzed by the APOBEC3B enzyme

-The researchers use X-ray crystallography to determine three-dimensional structures of protein-DNA complexes that represent intermediates of these DNA-processing reactions.
-The structural information is crucial for mechanistic understanding of aforementioned processes, which may ultimately aid in the development of new drugs or tools for genetic manipulations.
+The researchers use X-ray crystallography to determine 3D structures of protein-DNA complexes that represent intermediates of these DNA-processing reactions.
+The structural information is crucial for mechanistic understanding of the aforementioned processes, which may ultimately aid in the development of new drugs or tools for genetic manipulations.